darnyelx/express-apinizer/ReadMe.md

 This method is used alongside withClientError method or withServerError method
 <h6>Parameters</h6>
 <small><b>data</b> (compulsory): This can be any datatype except `null` </small>

+<h5>.reply()</h5>
+Every api response request must end with a reply method.
+This doesn't take any parameter and failure to chain this method to the response would prevent a response from being sent back